e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 ![An image](../media/images/login-page.png)

-In case it is not possible to open browser from the console, you need to do it manually, an appropriate URL will be outputted in console.
+In case it is not possible to open the browser from the console, you need to do it manually, an appropriate URL will be outputted in the console.
 After successful login, you can close a browser and continue working with eWizard CLI:
 ![An image](../media/images/ewizard-cli.png)